calummoore/blog-product/content/blog/it-begins-again/index.md

 In the spirit of learning from my mistakes, one major change to the 1PAW criteria will be that **all products will now have an enforced paid plans at launch** - and the success will be evaluated on revenue alone.
 I'll still be generous with the free plan, but It's really easy to lose focus when you're not getting revenue - and you can end up prioritising the wrong peoples feedback.

-Any way, expect more updates from now on 👍 - no matter what I'm going to continue blogging about my experience.
+Anyway, expect more updates from now on 👍 - no matter what I'm going to continue blogging about my experience.
 The first product is [Relay](/relay) - check it out here, and I’ll be launching it on Product Hunt on Thursday 25th June at midnight (12am PST).

-As always, if you have any questions or comments feel free to ping me at calum@1productaweek.com.
+As always, if you have any questions or comments feel free to ping me at [calum@1productaweek.com](mailto: calum@1productaweek.com).